SableRaf/movelib/README.md

 ## Pairing

-Pairing of the PS Move Controllers is done via the [psmovepair](https://raw.github.com/SableRaf/movelib/master/tools/psmovepair) script.
+Pairing of the PS Move Controllers is done via the [psmovepair](https://raw.github.com/SableRaf/movelib/master/tools/psmovepair) script you will find in the *tools* folder.
 Plug your controller to the computer with a mini-USB cable and run the script.
 Repeat for all controllers if necessary.
 The script will get the sensor calibration information of the controller and allow it to be recognized as a bluetooth peripheral.
 If you later use the controller with your console or another computer, you will need to the pairing again.

 Note: Pairing currently works on Mac OS and Linux only.

-## Usage
+## Sphere tracking

-Refer to the comments in the examples for indications on how to get started.
+The PSeye camera does not have a MacOS driver.
+Here is the calibration process for the internal camera on Mac computers.
+Launch the sketch and put the sphere in front of the camera so that it touches the lense.
+The LEDs will light in white for a few seconds.
+Then move the controller further from the lense as it starts to blink in a solid color.
+It tracking should start after a few seconds.

-*Note: The iSight/Facetime camera support is still very much a hack and only supports up to two simultaneous controllers.*
+Note: The iSight/Facetime camera support is still very much a hack and only supports up to two simultaneous controllers.*

 ## Snapshot